lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

 The most efficient approach to later plotting and creating tables is to have all models in a single dataframe.
-You've already prepared them a bit, now it's time to combine them together so you can continue wrangling.
+You've already prepared them a bit, now it's time to combine them together so you can continue working with them.

 `@instructions`
-- Using `bind_rows()`, put the two model list objects together.
+- Use `bind_rows()` to combine `unadjusted_models_list` and `adjusted_models_list`.
-- Continuing to pipe, add (`mutate()`) an outcome column for the `got_cvd` variable.
+- Continuing the pipe, add an `outcome` column with the value `"got_cvd"`.
 - Finally, use `filter()` to keep only conditions where the `predictor` equals `term` and `effect` equals `"fixed"`.

 `@hint`
-- Filter when predictor and term are the same (`==`).
+- Filter when predictor and term are the same (`predictor == term`).

 `@pre_exercise_code`
 ```{r}